Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Introduction

-The epidemiology of dengue in varied populations have been studied previously using improved or extended versions of the basic SIR model \cite{Die75,Est98,Est99,Est03,Fen97,Der06,Gar08,Nur07}.
-Here we present a mathematical model on a cellular scale incorporating time delay in immune response which is very relevant and important in this context.
-A few such models describing the cell-virus interaction dynamics have been studied in other contexts like HIV or hepatitis \cite{Now00,Amb09}.
-However, micro-epidemiological studies reported in the context of DENV are very few, one such study reported recently involves T-cell immune response. \cite{Nur09}.
+The epidemiology of dengue in different populations have been studied previously using improved or extended versions of the basic SIR model \cite{Die75,Est98,Est99,Est03,Fen97,Der06,Gar08,Nur07}.
+Here we present a mathematical model on a cellular scale that incorporates time delays arising from multistage complex processes in immune response.
+Similar models describing the cell-virus interaction dynamics have been studied in other contexts like HIV, hepatitis or influenza A \cite{Now00,Amb09,Bea11}.
+However, we note that micro-epidemiological studies concerning of DENV are very few, one such study reported recently involves the T-cell immune response \cite{Nur09}.